|

 H (Boolean-valued; 1).

-H1h is a copy of register H1, but it is incremented just before
+H1h is a copy of A copy of register register H1, but it is

-a page break.
-This can be useful in user-defined macros;
+incremented just before a page break.
+This can be useful

 Hb sets the threshold for breaking the line after formatting a

-set on the same output line if possible.
-Paragraphs
+are set on the same output line if possible; see H (2).

 Hc sets the threshold for centering a heading.
 Headings at